Bon Secours Sisters: Tuam Children's Home controversy

+More excavation works formally began at Tuam in June 2025.
+Full-scale forensic recovery efforts commenced in mid-July.

-Mother and baby homes commission of investigation
+Mother and Baby Homes Commission of Investigation

 On 4 June 2014, the Irish government announced it was forming a panel of representatives from a number of government departments to investigate the deaths at the home and propose a course of action for the government to take in addressing the issues.
 Charles Flanagan, the then children's minister, said the inquiry would be charged with investigating burial practices, high mortality rates, forced adoptions and clinical trials of drugs on children in the home in Tuam and three other suspect homes.

 On 3 June 2015, the Irish Examiner published a special report which stated that the Irish Health Services Executive had voiced concerns in 2012 that up to 1,000 children may have been trafficked from the Home, and recommending that the then health minister be informed so that "a fully fledged, fully resourced forensic investigation and State inquiry" could be launched.
 The issue had arisen within the HSE when a principal social worker responsible for adoption discovered "a large archive of photographs, documentation and correspondence relating to children sent for adoption to the USA" and "documentation in relation to discharges and admissions to psychiatric institutions in the Western area."
 The HSE noted that there were letters from the Home to parents asking for money for the upkeep of their children and notes that the duration of stay for children may have been prolonged by the order for financial reasons.
 It also uncovered letters to parents asking for money for the upkeep of some children who had already been discharged or had died.
-The social worker had compiled a list of "up to 1,000 names."
+The social worker had compiled a list of "up to 1,000 names".
 HSE reports mentioned the possibility that children had been trafficked for adoption with one speculating that it was possible that death certificates were falsified so children could be "brokered" for adoption.

 On 3 March 2017, the Mother and Baby Homes Commission of Investigation announced that human remains had been found during a test excavation carried out between November 2016 and February 2017 at the site.
 Tests conducted on some of the remains indicated they had been aged between 35 foetal weeks and 2–3 years.
 The announcement confirmed that the deceased died during the period of time that the property was used by the Tuam Children's Home, not from an earlier period, with most of the bodies dated to the 1950s.
 The remains were found in an "underground structure divided into 20 chambers", later determined to be a sewage tank.